WinVector/data_algebra/Examples/cdata/ranking_pivot_example.md

     ))
 ```

-The transform specifies that records are found in the format shown in diagram, and are to be converted to rows.
+The transform specifies that records are found in the format shown in `diagram`, and are to be converted to rows.
 We can confirm the intent by printing the transform.

 ```python